-The British School of Kuwait (BSK) is a private, co-educational day school.
-It currently has over 2000 students on roll from the Reception year (4 years of age) to Year 13 (18 years of age).
+The British School of Kuwait (BSK) is a private, co-educational day school with its campus in the Salwa suburb.
+BSK currently has over 3000 students on roll, ranging from Reception to Year 13.

-BSK is licensed by the Ministry of Education of Kuwait through its Private Education Department.
-Award of our licence requires a successful inspection from current approved inspectors registered with the United Kingdom Government Office for Standards in Education (OFSTED).
-The last such inspection took place in March 2013.
+BSK is licensed by the Private Education Department of the Kuwait Ministry of Education.
+Award of our licence requires a successful inspection from approved inspectors registered with the UK Office for Standards in Education (Ofsted).
+The last such inspection took place in March 2016.

 BSK follows the National Curriculum of England and is an approved examination centre for:

-Currently, BSK offers GCSE, AS and A Level examinations through Pearson Edexcel, and IGCSE examinations through Cambridge International Examinations (CIE) and Pearson Edexcel.
+Currently, BSK offers GCSE, IGCSE AS and A Level examinations through Pearson Edexcel, IGCSE examinations through Cambridge International Examinations (CIE) and AS and A Level examinations through the Assessment and Qualifications (AQA).
 Regular unannounced inspections of the arrangement for, and security of, public examinations, by officials of the Examination Boards, guarantees the quality and impartiality of the British examination system, the ‘Gold Standard’ so valued by leading universities throughout the world.

 BSK is also an approved centre for examinations conducted by the London Academy of Dramatic Arts (LAMDA), the Royal Academy of Dance (RAD) and our facilities are the base for the British Council to conduct the Associated Board of the Royal Schools of Music (ABRSM) examinations.